mrmodise/tasks/README.md

 ``Spring Boot``: To run the back-end application, execute execute the TasksApplication class from within Eclipse or IntelliJIDEA.

+## What's Next?
+* Write few Unit tests to complete the application
+* Move the application to JHipster

 ## License
 ```
 The MIT License (MIT)